National Lost Pet Prevention Month: 5 top tips for keeping your pet safe

 Secure your home and garden

-Dogs and cats that are found without their owners can sometimes be mistaken for strays, so it’s important to keep your property safe and secure to reduce the risk of your pet being able to escape.
+Dogs and cats who are found without their owners can sometimes be mistaken for strays.
+So, it’s important to keep your property safe and secure, to reduce the risk of your pet being able to escape.

-Any fencing needs to be free from any holes that your pet can fit through and tall enough to stop them from jumping over.
-This includes making sure there is no garden furniture close enough for them to get a leg-up!
+Any fencing needs to be free from holes that your pet can fit through, and tall enough to stop them from jumping over.
+This includes making sure there’s no garden furniture close enough for them to get a leg-up!

 cat-stretching.jpg